 In all four accounts, the language is declarative and unambiguous.
 Jesus is clear in stating that the Eucharist is His body and blood.

-Jesus wears a seamless linen garment, a priestly vestment typical of liturgical celebrations.
+Jesus wears a seamless linen garment.
+This is important because priestly garments had to be seamless.
+Jesus carries the cross and is led to His crucifixion wearing the priestly vestment typical of liturgical celebrations.
 The crucifixion is liturgy with Jesus the High Priest offering the sacrifice.

 This concludes His sacrifice started in the upper room.
 With this conclusion, the Eucharist is complete.
 It is a total gift of His body and blood.
 To reinforce how He pours out His blood for us, His death is followed by the soldier piercing Him with blood and water pouring from His side.
 He gives every drop of His blood for us.